Phebe Westcott Humphreys

-Phebe Westcott Humphreys (January 28, 1864 – June 17, 1939) was a journalist, horticulturist, photographer and children's book author, known for documenting and influencing landscape design with publications including The Practical Book of Garden Architecture (Philadelphia: J. B. Lippincott Co., 1914).
+Phebe Westcott Humphreys (January 28, 1864 – June 17, 1939) was an American journalist, horticulturist, photographer and children's book author, known for documenting and influencing landscape design with publications including The Practical Book of Garden Architecture (Philadelphia: J. B. Lippincott Co., 1914).

 Her work was favored by experts including the botanist Charles Howard Shinn, who lauded Humphreys' "amazing wealth of knowledge," and the tastemaker Ruby Ross Wood.
 Humphreys contributed about 400 feature articles and regular columns to periodicals including House and Garden and Harper's Bazar.
 Among her topics are farms and factories run by immigrants; architectural preservation work; environmental sustainability; philanthropies donating plants to the poor; and newly patented household appliances.
 Her pioneering guidebook for car travelers, The Automobile Tourist (Philadelphia: Ferris & Leach, 1905), was praised by The Philadelphia Inquirer for "most thorough information" provided by "an enthusiastic automobilist."

 In 2020, the Cultural Landscape Foundation designated her a pioneer.

 Biography

 Humphreys was the youngest of three children of Enos Westcott (c.
 1835-1865), a farmer, metalsmith and shopkeeper in Bridgeton, New Jersey, and Lydia Martha Mason (1837-1931).
 Enos was considered "a liberal-hearted clever fellow."
 In 1869, Lydia remarried to Ephraim Bacon (1821-1909), a farmer.
 Humphreys attended the South Jersey Institute and the Philadelphia School of Design for Women.
 (Humphreys' niece Mary Bacon became the Bridgeton hospital's first woman physician.)
 In 1887, she married Samuel Walter Humphreys (1864-1932), who ran food companies including Puritan Preserving Co., Franklin Conserve Co., Humphreys Candy Corp. and Colonial Conserve Co.
 The couple lived at 424 East Woodlawn Street in Germantown and had one child, Walter Westcott Humphreys (1888-1952), who became known for his car driving skills by age 12.

 Around 1891, Humphreys started writing magazine columns, often describing how she shaped plantings at her suburban property.
 She also based articles on her son's interests including photography and camping.
 She took photographs accompanying her stories (her husband contributed as well).
 Her children's books about nature were inspired by memories of her childhood farm life and the lack of youth-tailored literature on the subject.
 In 1899, the Humphreys family started traveling widely by car—she called herself "the chauffeur naturalist."
 On their trips overseas, she wrote about landscapes and architecture in Cherbourg, Nova Scotia and Bermuda.

 By 1920, she had largely stopped publishing her writings, although she continued to produce manuscripts and belonged to the National League of American Pen Women.
 She and her husband owned substantial real estate.
 In 1934, she donated a seaside property in Stone Harbor, New Jersey, to a boys' harmonica club run by the philanthropist Albert N. Hoxie Jr., the founder of the Philadelphia Harmonica Band.
 She died after being struck by a trolley on East Girard Avenue.
 She is buried alongside her husband in West Laurel Hill Cemetery, Bala Cynwyd, Pennsylvania.